jartzailija/vehicledatavisualizer/README.md

 Start up ElasticSearch and run the mapping there to the _vehicles_ -index by using _Kibana_ or _curl_. ( https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html#_example_mapping ) The mapping data is located to _uploader/mapping.json_.

 You should get the newest "Open data for vehicles" ( https://www.avoindata.fi/data/fi/dataset/ajoneuvojen-avoin-data ) saved as _vehicledata.csv_ into the _uploader_ folder.
-Then you can run `node dataConverter.js` and `node uploader.js` - commands, which transforms the csv data to JSON format and sends it to the elasticsearch creating an index named as _vehicles_.
+Then you can run `node dataConverter.js` and `node --max-old-space-size=4096 uploader.js` - commands (please notice the ugly memory hack; the uploader needs recoding), which transforms the csv data to JSON format and sends it to the elasticsearch creating an index named as _vehicles_.
 Running these might take couple of minutes.

 After it run `npm run build` in the _carsearch-client_ -folder.